hendrtd/comp-2210/docs/term/202320-2023-spring/announcements/welcome.md

 The Canvas course for COMP 2210 will be published and available no later than Monday, January 16.

-See you next week, and War Eagle!
+See you on January 17, and War Eagle!

 > Dean Hendrix